UCSBCarpentry/ucsbcarpentry.github.io/community/carpentries-community.md

 <b>[The Carpentries](https://carpentries.org/)</b>.
 Each year we send a cohort of
 people through the Instructor certification process, which includes:

-* A 16 hour training workshop, that covers the basics of educational psychology, evidence-based classroom practices, and how to apply both to teaching workshops for The Carpentries.
+* A 16 hour training workshop that covers the basics of educational psychology, evidence-based classroom practices, and how to apply both to teaching workshops for The Carpentries.
-* Attending a welcome sessiong of The Carpentries.
+* Attending a welcome session of The Carpentries.
 * A practical teaching demonstration.
 * Getting involved in the global community, by serving as an instructor or helper in a workshop, attending a community call, or making a contribution to Carpentries materials.